 CSN uses an integrated assessment planning, reporting, and funding allocation process in a continuous cycle to assure student learning is occurring and program curricula are evidence-based and effective.
 To assure that programs at CSN are effective and that students completing programs of study at CSN are adequately demonstrating competence in knowledge and skills, the faculty and staff follow ongoing assessment processes outlined in faculty senate policy and managed through the Office of Assessment.

-CSN faculty and staff must assure that students gain the requisite learning from their programs of study at CSN, and that these programs continue to meet high standards of excellence.
+CSN faculty and staff must ensure that students gain the requisite learning from their programs of study at CSN, and that these programs continue to meet high standards of excellence.

 For campus locations and maps visit csn.edu/csn-locations.

 The Betty Engelstad Health & Sciences Building is the newest building at the CSN Henderson Campus.
-The 73,283 square foot building is home to medical laboratory science, practical nursing, medical assisting, related biological science labs, a new library, general classrooms, offices, and the NSC Simulation Center.
+The 73,283-square-foot building is home to medical laboratory science, practical nursing, medical assisting, related biological science labs, a new library, general classrooms, offices, and the NSU Simulation Center.
 The building has allowed CSN to expand critical workforce demand in our region for highly skilled medical professionals.

 The Henderson Student Union building provides a space for students to study, relax, and collaborate with each other.
 Student government offices and private study rooms are located in the Union, along with food service and lounge areas.
 If you are interested in scheduling a meeting or event in the Student Union, please coordinate with the CSN Events Office at www.csn.edu/eventrequest.

 The Water Street Center is an extension site of the Henderson Campus located at 311 Water Street, Henderson, Nevada, 89105, in Downtown Henderson.
 Students can take general education courses and non-credit classes through the Division of Workforce and Economic Development.
-The center also houses the Southern Desert Regional Police Academy (SDRPA) which provides law enforcement training in partnership with the City of North Las Vegas Police Department, the City of Las Vegas, and the College of Southern Nevada.
+The center also houses the Southern Desert Regional Police Academy (SDRPA) which provides law enforcement training in partnership with the City of Las Vegas, UPD, and the College of Southern Nevada.

 North Las Vegas Campus

 The North Las Vegas Campus is located at 3200 East Cheyenne Avenue in North Las Vegas.
 The centralized student services area makes easy access to critical support areas.
-Major programs supported at North Las Vegas include: Transportation Technology, Cisco Systems, Culinary Arts (producing gold and silver medal winners in numerous national competitions), Automotive Service Education, the Planetarium, and the Nicholas Horn Performing Arts Center, hosting hundreds of college and community events each year.
+Significant programs supported at North Las Vegas include Transportation Technology, Cisco Systems, Culinary Arts (producing gold and silver medal winners in numerous national competitions), Automotive Service Education, the Planetarium, Early Childhood Education Lab, Film and Photography, CSN Athletic Recreation Center and seven (7) CSN sports programs, Music and Art programs, the Art Gallery, and the Nicholas Horn Performing Arts Center, hosting hundreds of college and community events each year.
 New solar panels showcase one of CSN’s green initiatives.
-The Student Union is now open!
-If you are interested in scheduling space in the new building, please make sure to coordinate with the CSN Events Office: www.csn.edu/eventrequest.
-Study rooms at each Student Union will be coordinated through Student Government staff.
-They can be contacted as follows: North Las Vegas Campus Student Government Front Desk: (702) 651-4942.
+The Tyrone Thompson Student Union (SU) is open!
+If you are interested in scheduling space at the North Las Vegas Campus, please coordinate with the CSN Events Office: csn.edu/eventrequest.
+Study rooms at each SU will be coordinated through Student Government staff.
+They can be contacted at North Las Vegas Campus Student Government Front Desk at (702) 651-4942.

 Green Valley High Tech Center

-The Mesquite Center located at 140 North Yucca Street includes a computer lab, Phlebotomy lab, certified nursing assistant lab, and 2 smart classrooms.
+The Mesquite Center located at 140 North Yucca Street includes a computer lab, Phlebotomy lab, certified nursing assistant lab, two (2) smart classrooms, one (1) video conferencing classroom, and one (1) CoyoteFlex classroom.
 General Education classes are provided, as well as a variety of customized training options.
-Jumpstart dual credit classes are also offered to the local high school students.
+JumpStart dual credit classes are also offered to local high school students.

 Moapa Valley Center

 The Moapa Valley Center is located at 2400 North St. Joseph Street, at Moapa Valley High School.
-The center provides General Education classes, online course support, a computer lab, dual credit for high school students through the Jumpstart Program as well as courses for lifelong learners and degree/transfer-seeking students.
+The center provides General Education classes, online course support, a computer lab, and a video conferencing classroom.
+Additionally, dual credit classes for high school students are offered through the JumpStart Program.

 The Nellis Center